Alex0Blackwell/c-cpp-DSA/README.md

   - sortArrayByParity.cpp
     - Given an array A of non-negative integers, half of the integers in A are odd, and half of the integers are even.
 Sort the array so that whenever A[i] is odd, i is odd; and whenever A[i] is even, i is even.
     - Leetcode problem found [here](https://leetcode.com/problems/sort-array-by-parity-ii/)
+  - squareN.cpp
+    - Use a generating function to square a number
   - strReverseInP.cpp
     - reverse string in place
   - sumNodesEvenGrandparent.cpp